 - Whisk together the eggs, cream, grated Parmesan cheese, salt, pepper, ground mustard and a dash of nutmeg.

-- In a medium skillet cook the onion, diced bell peppers, and mushrooms in 2 tablespoon of butter until softened and browned.
+- In a medium skillet cook the onion, diced bell peppers, and mushrooms in 2 Tbsp of butter until softened and browned.
 Around 3-5 minutes.

 - Bake for 18-20 minutes until puffy, golden and set when gently shaken.
 The eggs will deflate slightly when removing from the oven.